-- a) Mobilise communities to attend IDP/Budget meetings; - b) All committee members must be present at the IDP community meetings to assist marginalised groups and those who cannot read or write; - c) Participate in driving of the Ward Based Planning process; - d) Prioritise the community inputs and determine the top five(5) priorities of the ward:

-- e) Give details on priority issues and problems; - f) Monitor and evaluate IDP projects.
+- a) Mobilise communities to attend IDP/Budget meetings; - b) Inputs for the IDP must be obtained from the community through block meetings. - c) Ward Committees must give feedback to the blocks they represent - d) All committee members must be present at the IDP community meetings to assist marginalised groups and those who cannot read or write; - e) Participate in driving of the Ward Based Planning process; - Prioritise the community inputs and determine the top five(5) priorities of the ward; - g) Give details on priority issues and problems; - h) Monitor and evaluate IDP projects.